-&lt;sup>1Another example with similar monitoring requirements is the Southern California RECLAIM program that implemented separated markets for nitrogen oxide $(NO_x)$ and $SO_2$ emissions from power plants, refineries and other large stationary sources.
-This program did not include a market for volatile organic compounds (VOC) in large part because of the difficulties with monitoring actual emissions from smaller and heterogeneous sources (Harrison, 1999).
+1 Another example with similar monitoring requirements is the Southern California RECLAIM program that implemented separated markets for nitrogen oxide (NO_x) and SO_2 emissions from power plants, refineries, and other large stationary sources.
+This program did not include a market for volatile organic compounds (VOC), in large part because of the difficulties with monitoring actual emissions from smaller and heterogeneous sources (Harrison, 1999).